 Add the butter to a microwave-safe bowl (I just use my Pyrex measuring cup) and microwave on high in 20-second intervals.
 Stir in between each heating and continue to microwave until the butter completely liquefies.

-Whisk together your milk, eggs, vanilla extract, sugar, and the cooled melted butter in a large mixing bowl.
+Once your butter is completely melted, allow it to cool before whisking it with the milk, eggs, vanilla extract, and sugar in a large mixing bowl.

 Cut your bread into small cubes to allow each piece of bread to absorb more of your mixture, giving it that melt-in-your-mouth consistency and ensuring every bite is full of flavor.

+If your loaf of bread is whole, cut it into sandwich-style slices about 1-inch thick.
 If your bread is already sliced, it’s as easy as cutting it into 4 parts vertically, then rotating it and slicing it roughly into thirds to form little bread cubes.

 You can stack your bread and slice multiple at a time to make the process quicker, but I wouldn’t recommend tackling more than 4 slices at once.

 At this point, you will have a very wet mixture.
 The bread will soak up any excess liquid as it bakes.
+Once you’ve mixed all your bread pudding ingredients together, transfer them to a casserole dish.

 No need to spray, line, or butter your casserole dish.
 The small amount of butter and fat from the milk is enough to ensure your bread pudding won’t stick to your dish.